 Step 3: Click on the "Player" tab and click on the "Download codecs automatically check box" option to select it.

 Retry playing your file.
 If your player prompts you to install a codec file, simply click install.What's more, if you are looking for a way to trim or generally edit your videos on Windows Media Player, this post- cut video in Media Player will help you to achieve.

 If your video issue persists, you should consider using dedicated software such as the Wondershare Repairit tool to fix your video.
 The following are its main features:

-Repair damaged videos with all levels of corruption: various video code errors, video codec missing, video no sound, out-of-sync video or audio, sluggish video display, flickering video, etc.
+Repair damaged videos with different levels of corruption: like video code errors, video codec missing, video no sound, out-of-sync video or audio, sluggish video display, flickering video, etc.

 Repair critically damaged or corrupted videos available on SD cards, phones, cameras, USB flash drives, etc.